 This is the finished product of the HTTP transaction.
 It bears some similarities with the request in that it is made up of 3 parts.

-The Status Line: Similar to the request line, the status line is comprised of three parts.
-It has an HTTP version, a computer readable status code and lastly a human readable reason phrase.
+The Status Line: Similar to the request line, the HTTP/1.x status line has three parts.
+It has an HTTP version, a computer-readable status code and lastly a human-readable reason phrase.
 Here is a list of all the status codes, for those curious.

 Response Body: The most important part.
 This is where the document is.
 For web browsers, this is typically an HTML document that will be rendered by the browser.
-Once the document is sent, the connection closes (unless it is a ‘Keep-Alive’ connection, which will be discussed in a future post.
+Once the document is sent, the response is complete.
+The underlying connection may be closed or reused, which will be discussed in a future post.

 That's It?

 Yes and no. These elements are the building blocks of the modern web.
 But with simplicity comes the need for greater flexibility.
-Through the years, many features have been added for a wider use.
-Some of these include things like cookies, SSL encryption and compression.
+Through the years, many features have been added for greater functionality.
+Examples include things like cookies, TLS encryption and compression.